nativescript-community/texttospeech/README.md

 This command automatically installs the necessary files, as well as stores nativescript-texttospeech as a dependency in your project's package.json file.

-Due to a current open issue with NativeScript, [#669](https://github.com/NativeScript/nativescript-cli/issues/669), the plugin needs to be added before adding any platforms with the `tns add platform` command.

 ## Usage

 To use the texttospeech module you must first `require()` it: